-Following the recommendation of the audit committee, we were appointed by the Board of Directors on 1 September 2016 to audit the financial statements for the year ending 31 March 2017 and subsequent financial periods.
-The period of total uninterrupted engagement including previous renewals and reappointments of the firm is 7 years, covering the years ending 31 March 2017 to 31 March 2023.
+Following the recommendation of the Audit Committee, we were appointed by Board of Directors on 1 September 2016 to audit the financial statements for the year ending 31 March 2017 and we were reappointed in subsequent financial periods, including following a formal tender in 2021.
+The period of total uninterrupted engagement including previous renewals and reappointments of the firm is eight years, covering the years ending 31 March 2017 to 31 March 2024.